Balnhdhurr – A Lasting Impression

 Marrnyula Mununggurr and Mundul Wunungmurra Mununggurr

-Balnhdhurr – A Lasting Impression provides an opportunity for a wider audience to recognise the accomplishments of a sustainable, functional and thriving print studio operating in an isolated landscape.
+Balnhdhurr – A Lasting Impression provided an opportunity for a wider audience to recognise the accomplishments of a sustainable, functional and thriving print studio operating in an isolated landscape.
 Yirrkala Print Space began in 1995 when a purpose built area was designed to host a printing press.
 With over 800 editions by 137 produced through the studio since then, Yirrkala Print Space has become an integral and vital component of the community.

 The app is good because people can look at the designs and understand clearly the yolŋu matha words, so we are sharing our stories.